 Frequently Asked Questions

-What can you do with an online engineering degree?
+What can you do with an engineering credential?

 One of the most popular majors for finding full-time work right after graduation is engineering.
-Engineering professionals work in various fields and industries and are responsible for designing and developing products that improve systems, function, and manufacturing.
+Engineering professionals work in various engineering fields and industries.
+They are responsible for designing and developing products that improve systems, function, and manufacturing.
 High salaries and favorable job outlooks usher in engineering students.
-But there are many different occupations.
-Here’s a look at some of the possible careers you can have with an online engineering degree.
+But there are many engineering degrees for different occupations.
+Here’s a look at some of the possible careers you can have with an engineering credential.

-Computer engineers typically work in research laboratories to design, develop, research, and test computer systems and hardware components.
+These types of engineers typically work in research laboratories.
+They design, develop, research, and test computer systems and hardware components.
 As a computer engineer, you will likely work in design or manufacturing.
-An earned bachelor’s degree in computer engineering from an accredited program and school is required.
+An earned bachelor’s degree in computer engineering from an accredited program and school is required for these engineering careers.

 Electrical engineers work in industries that research, develop, test, and design the manufacture of electrical equipment.
-They are trained in math, science, and engineering, and hold a minimum of a bachelor’s degree in electrical engineering.
+They are trained in math, science, and engineering, and hold a bachelor’s degree in electrical engineering.

-Industrial engineers are often responsible for observing a problem in manufacturing and working to solve that problem through the implementation of efficient systems.
+These types of engineers are often responsible for observing a problem in manufacturing.
+They then work to solve that problem through the implementation of efficient systems.
 To become an industrial engineer, you’ll need a bachelor’s degree and a strong background in math and science.

 The job outlook and labor demand for engineers varies by specialty.
 While most skilled engineers will see bright job prospects, others may find certain fields more challenging to break into.
-The overall job outlook for all engineering occupations is projected to be favorable and steady for the next several years.
-In fact, employment of engineers is expected to grow 5% through 2028.
+The job outlook for all engineering occupations is projected to be favorable and steady for the next several years.
+In fact, employment of engineers is expected to grow 4% through 2031.

-With an online engineering degree, the likelihood of finding a job is high.
-However, earning a degree in a specialty, such as in mechanical engineering or sales engineering, will add expertise and skill to your resumé.
+With an engineering credential, the likelihood of finding a job is high.
+This is true for online and on campus programs.
+Still, earning a degree in a specialty, such as in mechanical engineering or sales engineering, will add expertise and skill to your resumé.
 Employment for sales engineers is projected to grow six percent by 2028 and four percent for mechanical engineers.

 The job outlook for other specialties in engineering is also favorable and steady.
-Electrical and electronics engineers should see a two percent employment growth, while industrial engineers should expect an eight-percent growth.
+Electrical and electronics engineers should see a two percent employment growth.
+Industrial engineers should expect an eight-percent growth.

 As companies expand their technologies and bring in new innovations to automate production and improve processes, engineers of all kinds will be needed.
-In fact, industrial engineers and manufacturing engineers may find the best prospects for employment.
+Industrial engineers and manufacturing engineers may find the best prospects for employment.

-By earning an online engineering degree with a specialization or concentration, you will earn additional credentials and skills valued by employers.
+By earning an engineering degree with a specialization or concentration, you will earn more credentials and skills valued by employers.

-What specializations are there in online engineering degree programs?
+What specializations are there in engineering degree programs?

-There are many specializations one may choose while earning an online engineering degree.
-Among the most popular specializations, and often the ones we hear about the most, are computer software engineering, electrical engineering, and mechanical engineering.
+There are many specializations one may choose while earning an engineering degree.
+Among the most popular specializations are computer software engineering, civil engineering, electrical engineering, engineering management, and mechanical engineering.
 But there are lucrative fields of engineering that require training in other specialties.
-Below are potential specializations for those earning an online engineering degree.
+Below are potential specializations for those earning an engineering degree.

-Civil engineering: Civil engineers are responsible for designing and supervising the construction of certain infrastructures like roadways, tunnels, and bridges.
+Civil engineering: Civil engineers are responsible for designing and supervising the construction of certain infrastructures.
+Examples include roadways, tunnels, and bridges.
 The degree requires the study of mathematics, physical science, and a strong foundation in engineering applications and technologies.

 Computer engineering: Majoring in computer engineering means taking classes in math and computer science.
 A computer engineer designs and implements the bridge between software and hardware.

-Electrical or electronics engineering: Electrical and electronics engineers design, develop, and test the manufacture of electrical equipment.
+Electrical or electronics engineering: Electrical/ electronics engineers design, develop, and test the manufacture of electrical equipment.
 A bachelor’s degree with a strong foundation in math, science, and technology is required.

-Industrial engineering: This specialization focuses on the implementation and design of efficient systems that integrate people and machines to make products or services.
+Industrial engineering: This specialization focuses on the implementation and design of efficient systems.
+These systems integrate people and machines to make products or services.

 Mechanical engineering: Mechanical engineers build and design mechanical sensors and devices for equipment, products, and manufacturing.
 While mechanical engineers need a bachelor’s degree in mechanical engineering, they must also be licensed.

-As with job outlook, salaries for individuals with an online engineering degree vary by occupation and industry.
-The U.S. Bureau of Labor Statistics (BLS) reports the median annual wage for all engineering occupations is $91,010, which is more than double the median wage for all workers.
+As with job outlook, salaries for individuals with an engineering degree vary by occupation and industry.
+The U.S. Bureau of Labor Statistics (BLS) reports the average annual salary for all engineering occupations is $99,040.
+This is more than double the median wage for all workers.
 However, this number fluctuates by specialty and occupation.

-We examined several types of engineers and listed their median annual pay.
+We examined several types of engineers and listed their median annual pay in the engineering field.
 This number was gathered by the most recent information provided by BLS.

-What are the admission requirements for an online engineering degree program?
+What are the admission requirements for engineering schools?

-Admission requirements for online engineering degree programs are generally the same across the board.
+Admission requirements for engineering degree programs are generally the same across the board.
 Most undergraduate engineering programs require a high school diploma with a competitive GPA.
 SAT or ACT scores are also generally required for admission.
-However, top-ranked schools and engineering programs may require additional admission criteria.
+However, top-ranked online schools and programs may require additional admission criteria.

-But beyond high school requirements and standard admission to a college or university, engineering programs may only admit students after they have completed at least one year of college coursework.
+But beyond high school requirements and standard admission to a college or university, engineering schools may only admit students after they have completed at least one year of college coursework.
 In fact, some engineering programs ask to evaluate two years of college coursework before offering admission.
 Coursework and grades will be evaluated.
 Students will be required to take foundational classes in math, science, and technology.
-However, some computer science courses may be required, especially for those pursing computer engineering or software engineering programs.
+However, some computer science courses may be required, especially for those pursing computer engineering or software engineering.